TJRoger/Arriving/README.md

 remind you when you reach the destination

 # TODO
-*change the mechanism of get the destination
+*change the mechanism of get the destination from the map